Series in Distributed

 of the Internet.
 The challenge is to build light routing protocols that still

-find good routing paths, such as to minimize not only the number of forwarding steps
+find good routing paths, such as to minimize not only the number of forwarding

-but also the energy consumption.
+steps but also the energy consumption.

-In the first part of this work we focus on the protocol design and analyze the
+In the first part of this work we focus on the protocol design and analyze the properties of our routing algorithms under

-particular, we describe a location service that supports geographic routing
+simplifying network models.
+In particular, we describe a location service that

-even if the destination node is constantly moving.
-Such a location service is
+supports geographic routing even if the destination node is constantly moving.

-important as the geographic routing technique bases each routing step on the
+Such a location service is important as the geographic routing technique bases

-position of the destination node by repeatedly forwarding a message to the
+each routing step on the position of the destination node by repeatedly

-such neighbor, the message has reached a local minimum.
-This is a node at the
+geographically closest to its destination.
+If there is no such neighbor, the message has reached a local minimum.
+This is

-boundary of a network hole around which the message needs to be led before it
+a node at the boundary of a network hole around which the message needs to be

-describe a renaming technique in combination with small routing tables that ensures
+nodes.
+Similarly, we describe a renaming technique in combination with small

-good routing paths not only for unicast, but also for anycast and multicast.
+routing tables that ensures good routing paths not only for unicast, but also

 In the second part of this thesis, we examine the design of applications and